 Tips and advice for effective complaining

 The best education happens when families and schools work together.
-The Department of Education aims to work in partnership with parents, carers and families to create positive learning environments for students.
+The Department of Education aims to work in partnership with parents, carers, students and families to create positive learning environments.

 When contacting the Department of Education it is useful to be brief and focus on the facts relevant to your issue.
 Although you may feel strongly about the issue, it helps to communicate reasonably, rather than emotionally.